A voiding cystourethrogram is an x-ray study of the bladder and urethra that is done while the bladder is emptying.

 - Difficulty emptying the bladder

-- Present at birth (congenital) problems with the bladder or urethra
+- Birth defects with the bladder or urethra

 - Urinary reflux from the bladder up into the kidney